andrew/ultimate-awesome/README.md

 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs.
 - [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
+- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 - [computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.